hiddenSymmetries/simsopt/docs/source/mpi.rst

 .. code-block::

-   from simsopt.mhd.vmec import Vmec from simsopt.util.mpi import MpiPartition
+   from simsopt.mhd import Vmec
+   from simsopt.util import MpiPartition
+   # NOTE: We don't have to specify the submodules most of the times

    mpi = MpiPartition(4)
    equil = Vmec("input.li383_low_res", mpi=mpi)